 Age is another crucial determinant of earnings in Canada.
 Incomes rise steadily as Canadians gain skills, experience, and seniority in the workforce before declining again in retirement.

-Here are annual income averages by age segment:
+Here are the annual income averages by age segment:

 Incomes peak for Canadians aged 45 to 54, in their prime earning years.
 Workers start gaining career traction in their 30s before hitting high points in their 40s and 50s.
 Retirees over 65 see the most significant income drop-off.